How to Become a Teacher in Virginia

 - Qualifying scores on professional teacher exams (as described below)

-Pass the Required Tests for Virginia
+Pass the Tests Required for Teacher Certification in Virginia

 All teaching candidates must take and receive passing scores on certain tests to receive certification.